-The petitioners’ parents may leave the United States if they wish, however, it is not recommended that they leave the country for more than 6 months as this may be considered as a sign that they are not interested in living in the country.
+The petitioners’ parents may leave the United States if they wish.
+However, it is not recommended that they leave the country for more than 6 months, as this can be seen as them not being interested in living in the U. S.

 Curbelo Law Helps You with U. S. citizen petition for parents